carbon-language/carbon-lang/llvm/docs/TableGenFundamentals.rst

 ``str1#str2``
     "#" (paste) is a shorthand for !strconcat.
-It may concatenate things that are not quoted strings, in which case an implicit !cast<string> is done on the operand of the paste.</dd>
+It may concatenate things that are not quoted strings, in which case an implicit !cast<string> is done on the operand of the paste.

 ``!cast<type>(a)``
     A symbol of type *type* obtained by looking up the string 'a' in the symbol table.
-If the type of 'a' does not match *type*, TableGen aborts with an error. !cast<string> is a special case in that the argument must be an object defined by a 'def' construct.</dd>
+If the type of 'a' does not match *type*, TableGen aborts with an error. !cast<string> is a special case in that the argument must be an object defined by a 'def' construct.

 ``!subst(a, b, c)``
     If 'a' and 'b' are of string type or are symbol references, substitute 'b'